minprog/programmeren-ik/800 Theory/00 python 101/10 python 101.md

         print(i)

 ## While-loops
 De do-while loop bestaat niet in Python.
 Een beetje Python filosofie: "There should be one-- and preferably only one --obvious way to do it.".
 Daarom dus geen do-while loops.
-De normale while loop bestaat wel.
-En ziet er als volgt uit:
+De normale while loop bestaat wel en ziet er als volgt uit:

     x = 10
     while x > 1: